MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 - **Method:** Post

 1. ```def test_generate_hint_successful()```
-Tests whether the app correctly responds with a hint to a programming problem when requested
+Tests whether the app correctly responds with a hint from GenAI model to a programming problem when requested by the student/client.
+This is the Code Explainer feature of the user story.
     - Passed Inputs:
         -
         ```